wistcc/wistcc.github.io/_posts/2021-6-27-consistency-is-the-key-more-than-7-years-working-out.md

 ---
-title: "Consistency is the key - More than 7 years working out"
+title: "Consistency when working out is the key - More than 7 years working out"
 header:
   teaser: /assets/images/2021-6-27-consistency-is-the-key-more-than-7-years-working-out.jpg
 last_modified_at: 2021-6-27